What's the difference between tonsillitis and strep throat?

-Medically reviewed by C. Fookes, BPharm Last updated on Aug 29, 2019.
+Medically reviewed by Carmen Fookes, BPharm.
+Last updated on Aug 29, 2019.

-The main difference between tonsillitis and a Strep throat is that tonsillitis is a condition caused by bacteria or viruses that causes inflammation of the tonsils, whereas Strep throat is a certain type of tonsillitis caused by group A Streptococcus bacterium.
+The main difference between tonsillitis and strep throat is that tonsillitis is a condition caused by bacteria or viruses that causes inflammation of the tonsils, whereas strep throat is a certain type of tonsillitis caused by group A Streptococcus bacterium.

 Tonsillitis may also be called a sore throat because that is the main symptom.